Karonda is a berry found growing on shrubs in Goa and the Western Ghats in India in the wild.

 You missed out!

-So here we go today with some interesting knowledge and useful health info about the Kantam berry (known as Kanta in Bardez).
+So here we go today with some interesting knowledge about the Kantam berry (known as Kanta in Bardez).

 This particular black ball of a fruit is known in the botanical world as Carissa Carandas, in English as pickle berry and in other parts of India as Kronda, Karonda (Hindi - करोंदा) or even Kranda (करानदा), Krvinda (Marathi), Kalakai (Tamil), Vakkay (Telugu), Karamcha (Bengali) and Karamda (Gujerati).